angusedwards64/Arc2.0/README.md

   <img src="./README_photos/paidforEvent.png" width="49%" />
 </p>

 Within the page itself, the full breakdown displays information for the event, as well as total costs for food and drink.
 Further down, the user can see exactly what they owe, and for what, with accompanying icons displaying the food and drink breakdown.
-If they are host there will be no option to pay, however for all other attendees, a pay now button will appear.
-Once they have paid they can click 'Pay Now', which will update the page, allowing the host and all other users to see that they have done so.
+If they're the host there will be no option to pay; for all other attendees, a 'pay now' button will exist.
+Once they have paid they can click the button, allowing the host and all other users to see that they have done so.
 Below their own summary, they can see the full list of who attended, and who owes how much and for what.
 Once again, this information will update whenever an attendee has paid their own tab and confirmed that they have done so.